National Action (UK): Policy and actions

-National Action wanted to reintroduce Section 28, which prohibited the "promotion of homosexuality" by local councils.
+National Action has been described as racist, antisemitic, and homophobic.
+It wanted to reintroduce Section 28, which prohibited the "promotion of homosexuality" by local councils.
 On immigration, "Tom" said, "With coloured people we'd say big no to them coming over.
 But with [white people] we'd be a bit more lenient."

-The group has distributed its material on at least 12 university campuses.
+The group distributed its material on at least 12 university campuses.
 In an interview with The National Student in 2014, an anonymous organiser for National Action explained why they target universities.
 "Very soon they are going to find out just how hard the system has screwed them – if they knew what we know now we would have an army.
 The last Labour government aspired to send 50% of 18- to 21-year-olds to university and the total student population has grown exponentially over the past decade.
 That is 50% of youth who are going to be very angry burger flippers."
-He also promised, "This year will be a reign of terror", and described people who are in interracial relationships as "pathetic internet nerds who can't get laid and STD-infested sluts".
+He also promised, "This year will be a reign of terror," and described people who are in interracial relationships as "pathetic internet nerds who can't get laid and STD-infested sluts".

 In October 2014, Garron Helm, a National Action member from Merseyside, was sentenced to four weeks in prison for sending a message via Twitter to MP Luciana Berger relating to her Jewish background, which was found to be "an offensive, indecent or obscene message".
 "I'm not a lunatic for embracing martyrdom, I've just accepted that I could be more use in death than life", he wrote in early 2015.
 Helm served two weeks of his sentence before being released.
 In November 2014, ten National Action activists were arrested in dawn raids on suspicion of conspiring to cause criminal damage to Berger's office; they were all bailed.
 No further action was taken against them.
 National Action's campaign against Berger was supported by the US-based neo-Nazi website The Daily Stormer, which offered advice on how to set up untraceable Twitter accounts in order to send abuse.